Getting to Big Red Catskiing

 - Fly to Castlegar, BC (YCG) on Air Canada and call Castlegar taxi or rent a car – about ½ an hour to Rossland/Red Mountain.
 Note that a taxi from Castlegar can be $100, so try to split it with someone.
 Also be aware that it is nicknamed "Cancelgar" due to an abundance of valley fog making a large number of of flights not land or take off - and you could be turned back to Vancouver or Calgary, or grounded here.

 - Fly into Kelowna Airport – 3.5 Hours drive, rent a car.
-It's a bit further, but your flight may be cheaper, and they rarely cancel due to weather/visibility.
-It is often the best way to travel from overseas if you don't want to go through the US.
+It's a bit further, but your flight may be cheaper than to Castlegarm with shorter connection times, and they rarely cancel due to weather/visibility.
+It is the best way to travel from overseas if you don't want to go through the US.

 - Private Plane - private planes can be flown into Castlegar or Trail.
 If weather is poor, Grand Forks BC can be a good alternate.
 If you are a full cat and require airport pickup from a BC airport, let us know and we may be able to arrange something for you.
 If you are flying from the US, ensure that you pre-clear all of your passengers through Canadian Customs before your trip.
 If the weather is good, it is possible to fly a group into Castlegar, and we can transport you to and from the snowcats for a day of skiing and return flight in the same day.